-In this post we will discuss the Speed Search or “Flying Start” function.
+This post will discuss the Speed Search or “Flying Start” function.

 What is Speed Search/Flying Start?

-Typical motor control applications utilize a variable frequency drive (VFD) to start the motor from zero speed.
-The VFD then controls the motor to the specified set speed using acceleration and deceleration rates as defined in the drive.
+Typical motor control applications utilize a variable frequency drive (VFD) to start the motor at zero speed.
+The VFD then controls the motor to the specified set speed using acceleration and deceleration rates defined in the drive.

-It is possible that application conditions may result in the motor rotating while the VFD output modulation is off.
-For example, if during operation, the modulation to the motor is removed, the motor will be free to coast.
+Application conditions may result in the motor rotating while the VFD output modulation is off.
+For example, if the modulation to the motor is removed during the operation, the motor will be free to coast.
 This coasting situation may be a result of a loss of input voltage to the VFD or due to a control command of the system.